rust-lang/cargo/src/doc/man/cargo-metadata.md

             "links": null,
         }
     ],
-    /* Array of members of the workspace.
+    /* Array of members of the current workspace.
        Each entry is the Package ID for the package.
     */
     "workspace_members": [